 All charts say something.
 They are a form of communication and we can evaluate them as such.
-Like any other statement, a chart says something explicitly — by which I mean a chart really does have that “show me the data” quality.
-But that’s a dangerous expression, because data doesn’t have a natural form, it’s something that needs to be determined by the person creating the data visualization.
-That explicit channel exists alongside other messages your chart expresses whether you intend it to or not, which can be described asimplicitly, systematically and descriptively.
+Like any other statement, a chart says something explicitly.
+By which I mean a chart really does have that “show me the data” quality.
+But that’s a dangerous expression, because data doesn’t have a natural form.
+It’s something to be determined by creating the data visualization.
+That explicit channel exists alongside other messages your chart expresses whether you intend it to or not, which can be described a simplicitly, systematically and descriptively.

 A well-designed interactive chart lets you see and interrogate a dataset very closely and more fluidly than a table or query view.
 This is often all fast data visualization is optimized for.
-This can be thought of as what a chart says explicitly and we optimize for this by choosing the charting method that maximizes the ability to display and query that data.
+This can be thought of as what a chart says explicitly.
+By choosing the charting method that maximizes the ability to display and query that data.
 Qualities like precision, accuracy and recall are all aligned with this approach.
-That’s why most data visualization experts focus on scatterplots, line charts and bar charts which are methods that are best-suited for these qualities
+That’s why most data visualization experts focus on scatterplots, line charts and bar charts.

 But charts also make implicit statements in their form and the methods they use to display data.
-As pieces of communication, charts are just as subject to rhetorical devices and stylistic form over content to achieve their goals.
-While it’s popular to deride this as “dishonest” or getting in the way of the data, no chart is an unbiased view of the data.
+As pieces of communication, charts are just as subject to devices and stylistic form over content to achieve their goals.

-All data is transformed to be in a chart, and the inaction of not designing that transformation carries just as strong an implication as the action of transforming it.
-When the implications of a chart are taken into account, you can see simple shifts, like orienting a bar chart downward and using dark red, that dramatically reinforce the subject and theme of a chart.
+All data is transformed to be in a chart.
+When the implications of a chart are taken into account, you can see simple shifts.
+Like orienting a bar chart downward and using dark red, that dramatically reinforce the subject and theme of a chart.

 The implicit channel of a data visualization can be even more powerful than the explicit channel, according to a recent paper on the subject.
 The title you use and other framing elements can affect recall, impact and theme of the chart without the reader even realizing it.

 By their very nature, charts also say something about the systematic quality of the data they express.
-While diagrams of complex systems such as flow diagrams or algorithm visualization are explicitly about systems, all charts display data and all data is a proxy for the systems that created and measured that data.
-Any map of how Facebook users connect or what baseball teams they root for is simultaneously a map of the kind of data that Facebook collects.
+While diagrams of complex systems such as flow diagrams or algorithm visualization are explicitly about systems.
+All charts display data.
+All data is a proxy for the systems that created and measured that data.
+Any map of how Facebook users connect or what baseball teams they root for is simultaneously a map of data that Facebook collects.
 Every cool data visualization you see of the census or of spending patterns from a bank is a view into that system.

 Finally, charts do not arrive as purely graphical elements (except perhaps the most abstract diagrams).
 Instead, charts say things in the way they are described both internally (via axes, labels and annotations) and externally (in the text that appears around them in figure descriptions or discussion).

 A data dashboard is very different than a supplemental figure presented in a scientific paper.
 Different annotations of the same line change the nature of the chart’s message.
-Description and annotation is doubly important for complex charts that not only need to use them to refine and convey information but also for the purpose of educating the reader on how to understand the chart.
+Description and annotation is doubly important for complex charts.
+It not only need to use them to refine and convey information.
+Also for the purpose of educating the reader on how to understand the chart.

 One of my favorite examples of this is a cartoonish exaggeration but it’s okay because it’s a literal cartoon by Susie Lu.
 In it we see the difference a few annotation and axis elements make.